miakd/miakd.github.io/_posts/2018-1-8-afrofuturism.md

 subtitle: Pecha kucha presentation for Imaginging America
 ---

 This post is a slight adaptation are the slides and narration for a pecha kucha presentation that I did on October 12 at the 2017 Imagining America conference at UC Davis.
-The pecha kucha format involves showing 20 slides for about 20 seconds each for a 7 minute presentation to encapsulate a project or idea.
+The pecha kucha format involves showing 20 slides for about 20 seconds each for a 7 minute presentation to encapsulate an idea.
+The idea that I hoped to communicate here is that afro-futurist aesthetics can help us understand the tensions involved with using mapping technology towards black liberation.

 *****

 ![1](/img/AFRC-page-001.jpg)